komm.LempelZiv78Code

 >>> lz78 = komm.LempelZiv78Code(3, 4) # Ternary source, quaternary target

-Encodes a sequence of source symbols using the LZ78 encoding algorithm.
+Encodes a given sequence of source symbols to the corresponding list of tokens.

 Parameters: